arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 To configure the Portenta Machine Control as a Modbus TCP Server, navigate to the `Ethernet` tab found in the `Resources` panel of the PLC IDE.
 The `Modbus TCP Slave` mode is always enabled, so there is no need to adjust settings in this window.
 Yet, for the Portenta Machine Control to operate seamlessly with Modbus TCP, specific properties must be set.

+Upon starting a new project file in the PLC IDE, Ethernet properties within the sketch might be commented out.
+To activate the necessary configurations, these lines should be uncommented.
+The sketch is located under `Resources` panel of the PLC IDE.
+After making these changes, the sketch should be uploaded to the Portenta Machine Control via the `Portenta Machine Control Configuration` window.

-Here are the necessary Ethernet properties for the Modbus TCP Server Portenta Machine Control.
+The following are the necessary Ethernet properties within the sketch for the Modbus TCP Server Portenta Machine Control.

 ```arduino
 void setup()